dotkam/Fwibble/README.md

 ## Express Server

-Ensure database is running with `postgres -D fwibbleDB` In another terminal tab run `node server/server.js` This will allow connection through `localhost:3000` for endpoint and API testing.
+Ensure database is running with `postgres -D fwibbleDB` In another terminal tab run `npm start`
+This will allow connection through `localhost:3000` for endpoint and API testing.